nervosnetwork/ckb/rpc/README.md

     * `block_hash`: [`H256`](#type-h256)
 * result: [`Capacity`](#type-capacity)

-Calculates the maximum withdraw one can get, given a referenced DAO cell, and a withdraw block hash.
+Calculates the maximum withdrawal one can get, given a referenced DAO cell, and a withdrawing block hash.

 ##### Params

 *   `out_point` - Reference to the DAO cell.

-*   `block_hash` - The assumed reference block for withdraw.
+*   `block_hash` - The assumed reference block for withdrawing.
 This block must be in the[canonical chain]('trait.ChainRpc.html#canonical-chain').

 ##### Returns